JakeHump/dwa15-spring2017-notes/03_Laravel/16_Views_and_Blade.md

 Note how the file name `show.blade.php` ends in `.blade.php`.
 This is required in order to use the Blade templating engine.

-__Organizing View files:__ How you organize your view files is up to you, but one suggested approach is to create a subfolder for each Controller.
+__Organizing View files:__ How you organize your view files is up to you, but one suggested approach...

++ Create a subfolder for each Controller.
 I.e. in this case we have a subfolder `/resources/views/books/` for the `BookController.php`.

-Another suggested convention is to make the Controller's method name (`show`) correspond to the file name (`show.blade.php`).
++ Make the Controller's method name (`show`) correspond to the file name (`show.blade.php`).

-The benefit of these latter two conventions is it makes it easy to correlate controller actions to view files.
+The benefit of these two conventions is it makes it easy to correlate controller actions to view files.